 The key to automated virtual care is the collection and analysis of PGHD.
 The variety of self-reported PGHD, combined with passively gathered physiologic data, as well as derived data is able to reflect upon whether a patient needs to be seen.
 As this diagram shows, PGHD complements the episodic data collected during clinical encounters to allow automated insights between visits:

-- The automated technologies are used as an extension of an existing relationship
+- The automated technologies are used as an extension of an existing patient-provider relationship, whether established in-person or via telehealth

 - The logic driving the technology, and any patient-facing messaging, should be approved by the provider